jamesaphoenix/media-sdk/ROADMAP.md

 5. [ ] Add streaming support basics

 ### Short-term (Next Month)

 1. [ ] Multi-modal validation system
-2. [ ] Self-correcting error system
+2. [ ] Self-correcting error system, this should be a self-healing system that can be used to fix errors in the video. it should be optional and only be used if the user wants to.
 3. [ ] Advanced bitrate management
 4. [ ] Filter abstraction layer
 5. [ ] Performance benchmarking

 ### Medium-term (Next Quarter)

 1. [ ] AI tool call management
 2. [ ] Continuous learning system
 3. [ ] Predictive error prevention